 Nurse Quality

-To complement its strong performance in other areas, we awarded this nursing home a grade of A for our inspections rating.
-We analyzed the skill-level of nurses employed by the nursing home, as well as the quantity of time those nurses were with patients, in computing our grade in this area.
-This particular nursing home provided 0.5 hours of nursing care per resident per day.
+One of the other reasons we graded this nursing home so highly is that it received a very impressive nursing rating.
+Nursing turned out to be its second best category grade.
+In that area, we awarded this nursing home an B. When computing our nursing scores, we look at both nursing hours and the levels of licensure of the nurses.
+This facility provided 0.4 hours of nursing care per resident per day.
 Finally, our nursing grades also factor in quality-based assessments, such as avoiding major falls.
-This place performed well in this area.
-Avoiding major falls is typically a good indicator that a nursing home has reliable quality controls in place.
-Major falls can often be prevented if more nurses aids and better safety protocols are in place.
+This facility performed well in this area.
+Avoiding major falls is typically a good indicator that a facility has reliable quality controls in place.
+Major falls can often be avoided if more nurses aids and better safety protocols are in place.

 Long-term Care Quality